MrClock8163/Instrumentman/docs/commands/sets/measure.rst

 ------------

 - Target definition file (see the Targets application)
-- GeoCom capable robotic total station with ATR
+- GeoCOM capable robotic total station with ATR

 Order
 -----